 One ticket is included in a full registration.
 Daily registration DOES NOT include a ticket.
 Additional tickets are available for $50 each. $10 discount for children ages 3-11.
 No ticket needed for children under 3.

 On Zoo Day, join us for lunch, presented by Lancer Hospitality, on the picturesque North Meadow.
 Then head out to explore all that Woodland Park Zoo has to offer.
 Don’t miss the award-winning Humboldt penguin exhibit, Northern Trail, Tropical Rain Forest and Banyan Wilds showcasing Malayan tigers and sloth bears.
 Throughout the zoo, staff and volunteers will be excited to talk with you about the exhibits, animals and programs.
 The zoo will close to the public at 3:00 p.m. and you are invited to then gather near Zoomazium, the Rain Forest Food Pavilion, and Molbak’s Butterfly Garden for a happy hour celebration from 4:00 - 6:30 pm.
-Happy Hour will feature a backdrop of music provided by Emerald City Soul Club DJs, and tastings from some of Seattle’s best local breweries and wineries.
+Happy Hour will feature a backdrop of music provided by Emerald City Soul Club DJs, the opportunity to learn about The National Geographic Photo Ark exhibit, and tastings from some of Seattle’s best local breweries.
 A Northwest inspired dinner will be offered by Lancer Hospitality on the North Meadow from 6:00 - 8:00 pm.
 As darkness falls, gather around fire pits for s’mores or pop into the lounge tent for some late night snacks and dancing.

 Friday, September 28, 8:00 am - 8:45 pm